jorge-cardoso/jorge-cardoso.github.io/research/aiops_white_paper.rst

 Anomaly detection approaches are classified into two types: 1. *Reactive*.
 Algorithms detect anomalies after they happen.
 2. *Proactive*.
 Solutions predict upcoming anomalies when a system is a normal state.

-Techniques can be classified: + Model-based approaches describe system performance or system states.
-Problems are recognized by deviations from models capturing a normal behavior. + Correlation-based approaches learn normal behavior by analyzing the correlations which exist between components' metrics over time. + Statistical-based approaches analyze the normal distribution of data points and monitor distribution patterns at runtime.
+Techniques can be classified:

+- Model-based approaches describe system performance or system states.
+Problems are recognized by deviations from models capturing a normal behavior.
+- Correlation-based approaches learn normal behavior by analyzing the correlations which exist between components' metrics over time.
+- Statistical-based approaches analyze the normal distribution of data points and monitor distribution patterns at runtime.

+Techniques can also be classified as:

+- Classification-based: KNN, SVN
+- Clustering-based
+- Deep-learning based
+- Knowledge-based: rules and expert systems, and logic based
+- Combination-based: ensemble and fusion methods
+- Statistic-based: non-parametric (kernel density estimator) and parametric (bayesian networks, finite mixture models)

+| Techniques:

-| Techniques: + Metrics.
-Time series analysis for multimodal and univariate/multivariate data. + *Logs*.
+- Metrics.
+Time series analysis for multimodal and univariate/multivariate data.
+- *Logs*.
 Classifiers can be trained to detect anomalies in application logs.
 Since records are often not labelled, the challenge is to build predictive model trained with the *normal sequences* of log records which reflect a normal execution or behavior of a distributed system.
 The model can be used to detect anomalies when the sequence of records significantly differ from the learned sequences.
 One of the first works in this field can be traced back to 2009. `Xu et al. <https://dl.acm.org/citation.cfm?id=1629587>`__ proposed to parse logs and analyse source code using information retrieval approaches to create features which are analyzed using machine learning to detect problems.
 | More recent approaches, for example, `Zhang et al. <https://ieeexplore.ieee.org/document/7840733/>`__, `Du et al. <https://www.cs.utah.edu/~lifeifei/papers/deeplog.pdf>`__, and `Brown et al. <https://arxiv.org/pdf/1803.04967.pdf>`__, use logs to generate feature sequences which are fed into an LSTM to, afterwards, detect anomalies of hardware and software applications.

 -  Traces.
 Graph-based techniques.